waynodiablo/Oystercard/rails/yelpv1.md

 `$ bin/rails g controller restaurants`

 Note, `g` is short for generate.
-This command will generate a file restaurants_controller.rb in app/controllers as well as some other files (views, helpers and JS/CSS).
+This command will generate a file restaurants_controller.rb in app/controllers as well as some other files (helpers and JS/CSS).

 Now, RSpec gives us a different error – that there's no action /index for restaurants.